This isn't a tech bootcamp. It's a creative residency that happens to use AI

 Art professors and educators working in painting, printmaking, video, photography, sound, digital media, art theory, and interdisciplinary practices who want to understand and teach AI-enhanced creative methods.

-Generate soundtracks with Suno and narrated audio with ElevenLabs to create immersive installations or asynchronous teaching tools.
-Explore poetic narration, ambient sound design, and experimental voice use.
+Module 4: Writing, Sound & Voice in Contemporary Practice Generate soundtracks with Suno and narrated audio with ElevenLabs to create immersive installations or asynchronous teaching tools.
+Engage with LLMs for creative and grant ideation and writing.
+Explore poetic narration, ambient sound design, and experimental voice use in both artistic works and lecture materials.

 30 minutes for Q&A and ideation: